Top 35 Best Tsunami Movies Of All Time

 Average

-"Poseidon" (2006) is a modern remake of the 1972 classic disaster film, "The Poseidon Adventure," both of which are inspired by Paul Gallico's novel of the same name.
+"Poseidon" (2006) is a thrilling remake of the iconic 1972 disaster film, "The Poseidon Adventure."
+Both films are inspired by Paul Gallico’s novel, bringing an updated take to this classic survival story.

-The story unfolds aboard the RMS Poseidon, a grand transatlantic ocean liner carrying numerous passengers, crew, and cargo on its voyage.
+The suspenseful narrative unfolds aboard the RMS Poseidon, a luxurious transatlantic cruise liner filled with passengers, crew, and cargo enjoying their journey across the ocean.

 19